 Related: Take a quick look at the best instant film camera.

-Its bulk in spite of its lightweight may present a problem for users with smaller hands, although its ergonomically designed grips provide comfortable use for most users over long shoots.
+Its bulk despite its lightweight may present a problem for users with smaller hands, although its ergonomically designed grips provide comfortable use for most users over long shoots.
 It’s a good value for some of the richest, most detailed images on the market in a build designed for a wide variety of extreme environments.
-For enthusiasts looking to take their photography to the next level, it’s a go-to choice for an easy to use camera that will provide years of professional results.
+For enthusiasts looking to take their photography to the next level, it’s a go-to choice for an easy-to-use camera that will provide years of professional results.

 Award: BEST VERSATILITY